aditya109/journey-CKA/Core Concepts/Core Concepts.md

 (This will not use the pods labels as selectors)

 Both the above commands have their own challenges.
 While one of it cannot accept a selector the other cannot accept a node port.
 I would recommend going with the `kubectl expose` command.
-If you need to specify a node port, generate a definition file using the same command and manually input the nodeport before creating the service.
+If you need to specify a node port, generate a definition file using the same command and manually input the `nodeport` before creating the service.

+ w